Optimal parallelisation strategies for flat histogram Monte Carlo sampling: Abstract

 \section{Abstract}

-Flat histogram methods, such as Wang--Landau sampling, provide a means for high throughput calculation of phase diagrams of atomistic/lattice model systems.
+Flat histogram methods, such as Wang--Landau sampling, provide a means for high-throughput calculation of phase diagrams of atomistic/lattice model systems.
 Many parallelisation schemes with varying degrees of complexity have been proposed to accelerate such sampling simulations.
 In this study, several widely used schemes are benchmarked---both in isolation and in combination---to establish best practice.
 The schemes studied include energy domain decomposition with both static sizing of energy sub-domains, as well as a dynamic sub-domain sizing scheme which we propose.
 We also assess the benefits both of replica exchange and of including multiple random walkers per sub-domain, to determine which factors have the largest impact on parallel efficiency.
-Additionally, the influence of the choice of size of energy sub-domain overlap regions is discussed.
-As an illustrative test case, we implement and apply the aforementioned strategies to a lattice-based model describing the internal energies of the AlTiCrMo refractory high-entropy superalloy, which is understood to crystallographically order into a B2 (CsCl) structure with decreasing temperature.
+Additionally, the influence of energy sub-domain overlap regions is discussed.
+As illustrative test cases, we implement and apply the aforementioned strategies to a lattice-based model describing the internal energy of a substitutional alloy, studying the AlTiCrMo refractory high-entropy superalloy as well as the binary CuZn system, both of which crystallographically order into a B2 (CsCl) structure with decreasing temperature.
 We find that---while all of the proposed strategies confer a non-negligible speedup---parallelisation across energy domains which are non-uniform in size offers the most appreciable performance improvements.
 This work offers concrete recommendations for which parallelisation strategies should be prioritised to optimally accelerate flat-histogram Monte Carlo simulations.